UWSEDS/uwseds.github.io/grading.md

 Two points will be deducted from homework received up to a week after its due date.
 No credit will be given for homework more than one week late (unless there is special permission from the instructors).
-All homework, including those with extensions, must be submitted no later than midnight PT Tuesday Nov 27, 2017.
+**All homework, including those with extensions, must be submitted no later than midnight PT Tuesday May 29, 2018.**

 ## Peer Review